 Another reason to have a weighted vest for your dog is to build muscle.
 This can be helpful for some dogs that are in competitions or a part of the military or police.
 Being stronger can give a competitive edge to performance dogs.
 For police or search and rescue dogs more strength could be a matter of life and death.
 But does the average pet need that kind of muscle?
 I don’t think so, but I could be wrong.
 It would depend on you and your dog’s goals, I suppose.

 An additional reason that I found people use weighted vests for their dogs is weight loss.
-(This is in addition to a good healthy diet of coffee and apples.)
+(This is in addition to a good healthy diet.)
 I think we can all agree that muscle burns fat.
 So, it follows that if the weight vest builds muscle then this would help a pudgy pup to lose weight.
 Still, I can’t help but wonder about the long term effects of using more weight to lose weight on the joints of that pudgy pup.
 Using it more for a “workout” then constant use seems wiser to me.
 I mean humans don’t walk around with a barbell or hand weights all day!
 They only use the weights for perhaps an hour and then are done with them.

 Stress and Anxiety